I bought a budget Android tablet a little while back that turned out to be really rather good. However, there were issues with the initial firmware.

 put into this custom firmware recognised.
 I don't ask for much, it is at your

 discretion, but just think how happy I'll look when I am sipping the beer you bought

 You'll need Rockchip Batch Tool which include the RockChip USB drivers and the firmware flashing utility.
 I've modified Rockchip Batch Tool to default to English language and removed old logs and transient data to reduce the size of the download.
 You'll also need the firmware itself.

 Download Rockchip Batch Tool and the STOCK RECOVERY version of the ROM.
-Check the MD5 checksums displayed above, match your downloaded versions.
-If not, download again.
-Unzip both archives when they are downloaded correctly.
+Unzip both archives once they are downloaded.

 Flashing this ROM will will effectively factory reset your tablet, wipe your installed apps, app data and preferences.
 If you have rooted your tablet you might want to consider making a backup with Titanium Backup * root.
 If you have not rooted your tablet then you could use Helium - App Sync and Backup.